Bute House: Early occupants

 In May 1818, the house was purchased from Davy by Henry Ritchie of Busbie.
 Ritchie was a Glasgow merchant, a partner in the Thistle Bank, and the owner of landed estates in Lanarkshire and Ayrshire.
 He sold his Charlotte Square townhouse to Charles Oman, a hotel keeper and vintner, in May 1825.
 Oman, a native of Caithness, had owned various hotels and coffee houses in Edinburgh over the decades, including the Waterloo Hotel on the city's Waterloo Place, up until his purchase of 6 Charlotte Square.
-Oman turned his new townhouse into Oman's Hotel, which it was to remain for over 20 years.
+Oman turned his new townhouse into Oman's Hotel, which was to remain for over 20 years.
 The fixings for the letters of the hotel's name can still be seen today on the exterior wall above the front entrance door of Bute House.

 Oman died in August 1826, but the hotel continued to operate under the ownership of his widow, Mrs Grace Oman (née Burns).
 The exiled Charles X of France stayed at the hotel for a brief time in 1832, during his second period of exile in Edinburgh.
 Following Mrs Oman's death in 1845, 6 Charlotte Square was sold by her heirs to Alexander Campbell of Cammo, who lived in the house with his family until his death in 1887.
 Campbell commissioned David Rhind to make various alterations and additions to the house in 1867.
-The next owner of the house was Sir Mitchell Mitchell-Thomson, 1st Baronet, who was to make it his home for the next 30 years.
+The house's next owner was Sir Mitchell Mitchell-Thomson, 1st Baronet, who was to make it his home for the next 30 years.
 A partner in his family's timber business, and a director of the Bank of Scotland, he also served as the Lord Provost of Edinburgh from 1897 until 1900.
 In 1889, Mitchell-Thomson employed the architect Thomas Leadbetter to carry out further alterations.